Pamir Canyons

 • Itinerary,

-Domestic flight to Osh.
-Meeting at the airport of Osh.
-Transfer and check in at the hotel after 14:00.
-Leisure time.
+Meeting at the airport by a representative of "Central Asia Travel".
+Transfer and check-in at the hotel after 14:00.
+Free time without transportation or guided tours.

 Overnight at the hotel.

-Crossing the Kosh-Moinok pass (3250 m).
-A majestic panorama of the Kichik-Alai range with peaks of 4000–5000 m opens from the pass.
-Descent to the Kosh-Moinok river valley.
+Crossing the Kosh-Moinok Pass (3250 m).
+From the pass, a majestic panorama of the Kichik-Alay Range unfolds, with peaks reaching 4000–5000 m.
+Descent into the Kosh-Moinok River Valley.

-Accommodation in a yurt camp located in the meadow near a fabulous juniper forest.
+Accommodation in a yurt camp, located on a meadow near an enchanting juniper forest.

 Meals: breakfast, lunch, dinner.

-Crossing over the Sary-Bel pass (3200 m) to the valley of the exotic red rocks – Kozho-Kelen.
+Crossing the Sary-Bel Pass (3200 m) into the valley of the red cliffs of Kozho-Kelen.

 Meals: breakfast, lunch, dinner.